-The information to the pilot-in-command required by the ICAO Technical Instructions is normally in the form of a written Notice-to-Captain (NOTOC).
+The information to the PIC required by the ICAO TIs is normally in the form of a written NOTOC.
 It is acceptable to combine the NOTOC with the transport document or other flight documentation such as an operational flight plan.
 Regardless of the format, the information must be readily available to the pilot in flight and include the information regarding the DG from the transport document.

-It is also necessary that the pilot has immediate access to the emergency response information contained in ICAO Doc 9481 Emergency Response Guidance for Aircraft Incidents Involving Dangerous Goods, or any other appropriate emergency response document.
-For ease of access the applicable table of emergency response codes is attached as Appendix C.
+It is also necessary for the PIC to have immediate access to the emergency response information contained in ICAO Doc 9481 Emergency Response Guidance for Aircraft Incidents Involving Dangerous Goods, or any other appropriate emergency response document.
+For ease of access the applicable table of emergency response codes is attached as Appendix C. In aircraft where access to documented information is not feasible while flying, the PIC should familiarise themselves with the emergency information prior to flight.
+(This does not replace the requirement to have the information available in the aircraft.)

-9. Carriage of DG by Underslung Load
+13. Carriage of DG by Underslung Load